Edit: Updated on 5 March, 2021

 Get socially sorted – the best times to post on social media

-Timing is everything when it comes to social media and publishing your posts when people are around to see them is the name of the game – but how do you know when are the best times to post on social media for your target audience?
+Timing is everything when it comes to social media engagement and publishing your posts when people are around to see them is the name of the game – but how do you know when are the best times to post on social media for your target audience?
 Do you need to choose a specific day of the week or should you look at various times throughout the week instead?

 The focus for posting your messages is to consider when your audience is online and using each social media platform.
 Posting when you know your audience is most likely online allows for you to boost opportunities for engagement, drive traffic to your pages and, hopefully, gain quality followers and customers for your product or service.

 The age-old question remains – when is the best time to post on social media?
 The answer isn’t cut and dry, and depends on the particular audience you’re targeting, your goals and the content you’re sharing, even the time and day of the week.
 These days it’s more about finding out about each particular network to understand how your audience is using it, rather than enforcing a blanket rule for posting across your social media channels.

 We’ve pulled together some of the latest research, updated for 2021, to provide some tips for the best time to post on social media so you can get more engagement and more quality followers.

 Social media user stats for Asia

 Across Asia, Facebook dominates, accounting for over 70% of social media usage in the region, followed by the ever-expanding YouTube.